-In September 2020, a second solicitation was issued for 1,200 to 2,400 MW of OSW ("Solicitation Two").
-Evaluation of applications received from two developers in December 2020 is ongoing, with an expected award by the Board in June 2021.
+("Solicitation Two").
+Evaluation of applications received from two developers in December 2020 is ongoing, with an expected award by the Boardresulted in the Board awarding two projects totaling 2,658 MW in June 2021.

 Also, in 2020, the Board requested PJM include the State's OSW goal into its regional transmission expansion planning under a PJM process known as the State Agreement Approach ("SAA").
 The Board also issued an RFQ for a consultant to assist Staff with the SAA process and a contract was awarded to a qualified consultant.